 1. The #1 most Important factor in customer loyalty is reduction of customer effort - Harvard Business Review

 Say goodbye to the concept of customer service needing to be over-the-top in order to be effective.
-It turns out that to drive truly loyalty-producing engagements, you simply need to make it simple...for your customer.
+It turns out that to drive truly loyalty-producing engagements, you simply need a platform that makes it simple for your customer.
 Reducing effort is the most important thing that your service strategy should accomplish.
-Using neverending IVR systems?
+Using never-ending IVR systems?
 Ridiculously long response times?
 Does resolution require channel hopping and repetitive info inputs from your customers?
 If you answered yes to any of these, you might be solving your customer's problem, but you’re definitely not capturing their loyalty and future business.

 2. Customer service interactions over Twitter have increased 250% in the last two years. - Twitter